Installing the Curity Identity Server with Kong or NGINX Ingress Controller on GKE

 Trust Self signed root CA certificate

-) but since self-signed certificates are not trusted by default by the browser, we have to add the root CA certificate to the operating system's truststore to prevent untrusted certificate warnings.
+All of the URLs are accessible over https for secure communication.
+In the demo setup, self-signed certificates are used, but since they are not trusted by default by the browser, you must add the root CA certificate to the operating system's truststore to prevent untrusted certificate warnings.

 Add the self signed root ca certificate certs/example.gke.ca.pem